geekay2015/CarND-LaneLines-P1/writeup_gk.md

 return final_image
 ```

-### 2. Identify potential shortcomings with your current pipeline
+## Potential shortcomings with the current pipeline
 One potential shortcoming would be that  we decided to discard color information and rely exclusively on pixel brightness to detect lane marking on the road.
 It works well during daylight and with a simple terrain but  the lane detection accuracy might drop significantly in less ideal conditions.

-### 3. Suggest possible improvements to your pipeline
+## possible improvements to the pipeline

 A possible improvement would be to transform the original image from RGB colorspace to HSV colorspace.
 we can filter out pixels which are not the given color of the lanes.